sanitaravel/Web_Development_Notes_Repository/Semester 1/CS/CS_Computer_Architecture&Operating_Systems_Part_2.md

     return -1  // Target not found
 ```

-### Key Points:
+#### Key Points

 - **Input**: A sorted array and the target element to find.
 - **Process**: Repeatedly divide the array into halves, comparing the middle element to the target.
 - **Output**: The index of the target element, or `-1` if the element is not found.

 ## Unit Testing

 > 💡 Unit testing involves testing the **smallest piece of code** that can be logically isolated, such as a function, method, or property.

 The key point is isolation: tests should not rely on external systems like databases or networks.
 Michael Feathers, in *Working Effectively with Legacy Code*, states:
 > *"If it talks to the database, it talks across the network, it touches the file system, it requires system configuration, or it can't be run at the same time as any other test, it’s not a unit test."*